jose-bernardo/RockFS/README.md

 ### Running via Docker

-If you intend to user DepSpace a the coordination service for SafeCloudFS, you need to start it first.
+If you intend to user DepSpace a the coordination service for RockFS, you need to start it first.
 Instructions on how to start DepSpace can be found [here](https://github.com/inesc-id/depspacito).

-Before running SafeCloudFS first edit `config/accounts.json` with the access credentials to the cloud providers and `config/safecloudfs.properties` with the configuration of SafeCloudFS (for example, to indicate the path to the config folder of DepSpace or the address of the Zookeeper servers).
+Before running RockFS first edit `config/accounts.json` with the access credentials to the cloud providers and `config/safecloudfs.properties` with the configuration of RockFS (for example, to indicate the path to the config folder of DepSpace or the address of the Zookeeper servers).

-The Dockerfile in the root of the project allows to execute SafeCloudFS through a Debian VM.
+The Dockerfile in the root of the project allows to execute RockFS through a Debian VM.
 To build and run the VM execute the following commands:

 ```
 docker build -t safecloudfs .